-1 Assume at most 1-byte alignment.
+- 1 Assume at most 1-byte alignment.

-2 Assume at most 2-byte alignment.
+- 2 Assume at most 2-byte alignment.

-4 Assume at most 4-byte alignment.
+- 4 Assume at most 4-byte alignment.

 8 Assume at most 8-byte alignment.

 16 Assume at most 16-byte alignment.

 Values for b :

 i Interpret access and continue execution.

 S Raise signal SIGBUS

-f For 64-bit SPARC architectures: Raise signal SIGBUS for alignments less or equal to 4.
-Otherwise interpret access and continue execution.

-For all other architectures, the flag is equivalent to i.
+f Equivalent to specifying i when a=1, 2, or 4, and s when a=8 or 16

 You must specify -xmemalign whenever you want to link to an object file that was compiled with the value of b set to either i or f.
-For a complete list of all compiler options that must be specified at both compile time and at link time, see "3.4.3 Compile-Time and Link-Time Options" on page 46.
+For a complete list of all compiler options that must be specified at both compile time and at link time, see "3.4.3 Compile-Time and Link-Time Options" on page 44.